jbrot/stainlesssteel/README.md

 > python x.py build
 ```

-Currently, building Rust only works with some known versions of Visual Studio.
+Currently, building Stainless Steel only works with some known versions of Visual Studio.
 If
 you have a more recent version installed the build system doesn't understand
 then you may need to force rustbuild to use an older version.
 This can be done
 by manually calling the appropriate vcvars file before running the bootstrap.